Pathways & Curriculum

 Course of Study

-The Master’s of Information Technology Leadership Cyber Security pathway offers a customizable foundation to cyber leadership.
-The degree consists of 10 courses total (3 units each) for 30 units of coursework.
-You have the freedom to complete this pathway in one of two tracks:
+The Master’s of Information Technology Leadership Cybersecurity pathway offers a customizable foundation to cyber leadership.
+You have the freedom to complete this pathway in one of two pathways:

 The flexible course requirements, combined with the 100% online format and the steady pace of the program (seven weeks per course, each taken one at a time) make it accessible to working professionals.